-Division of Health Benefits, submitted a letter to confirm that the State will follows the same Tribal consultation process for the CHIP Program as it does as required for the State Medicaid Program.
+Division of Health Benefits, submitted a letter to confirm that the State will follows the Tribal consultation process as required for the State Medicaid Program.

 North Carolina received CMS approval on March 17, 2011 to establish the Tribal consultation process which consists of a representative of the Eastern Band of Cherokee Indians sitting on the Medical Care Advisory Committee.
 The Advisory Committee meets at least quarterly to review activities of the Division of Medical Assistance and provide recommendations and advice on current and future policy initiatives and pending changes to the Medicaid and MCHIP programs.